 |The trail goes through both open spaces and very densely overgrown spaces.
 (Photo courtesy of kharker)|

 Once you've reached the main trail on the north side of Walnut Creek, follow the trail, taking a left to head away from the creek.
 This takes you through alternating woods and meadows until you approach a 4-way intersection.
 Take a right to continue southeast down to the creek again.
 "Cross2" is a creek crossing that is not as difficult as "Cross1".
 Once you cross the creek, take a right to continue going southeast.
 Near the southern boundary of the park, you will cross the creek one last time at "Cross3".
 The trail on the opposite shore is steep as it climbs up from the creek.
 Once you reach the top of the incline,

 there is a fork, "Fork5", which we took to the left.
 This trail is one of the larger, flatter, and more heavily travelled trails in the park. if you take the trail to the right, it will follow the Wells Branch of Walnut Creek, terminating at the entrance road near the Lamar Street entrance.
 Our GPS track takes a left, going north and then northwest along the ridge above the

 Tar Branch of Walnut Creek, and back to the parking lot.

+There are any other trails and destinations in Walnut Creek Metropolitan Park.
 This two mile loop doesn't cross or go near the Wells Branch of Walnut Creek, which flows on the east side of the park.